ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-Basically we have two plugins now - the GRPC plugin created earlier, and the application plugin using it as a direct dependency.
-With the vpp-agent, the convention is to always create a top-level plugin which uses other plugins as external dependencies.
-Those plugins can be anything -  connectors, VPP-configuration plugins, KV data stores, etc. This approach allows us to use only the top-level plugin in the application instantiation and cn-infra plugin lookup mechanism handles the rest.
+We now have two plugins: the GRPC plugin and the top-level application plugin.
+The GRPC plugin is used by the top-level plugin as a direct dependency.
+By vpp-agent convention, a top-level plugin should be created using other plugins as external dependencies.
+Those plugins can be anything: connectors, VPP-configuration plugins, KV data stores, etc. This approach allows us to use just the top-level plugin in the application with cn-infra plugin lookup mechanisms handling the rest.

-**3. Finish the App** by adding the code below to the `main.go`.
-The `New()` method creates an instance of the App plugin.
-The `AllPlugins()` automatically finds our GRPC plugins as an App dependency and loads them.
+**3. Finish the App** by adding this code to the `main.go` file.
+The `New()` method creates an instance of the App (top-level) plugin.
+The `AllPlugins()` automatically locates and loads our GRPC plugins as an App dependency.

-For more information about the plugin lifecycle management, see [this article](https://github.com/ligato/cn-infra/wiki/Agent-Plugin-Lookup).
+For more information about the plugin lifecycle management, see the [plugin lookup discussion in the developer guide](../developer-guide/plugin-lookup.md).
 ```go
 package main